 Fiata has created several documents and templates in order to reach a uniform standard for use by freight forwarders in a global scale.

 Fiata documents are known as FCR, FCT, FWR, FBL, FWB, SDT, SIC and FFI.
 These documents have been printed in different colors so that they can be distinguished from each other.

 - FIATA FCR (Forwarders Certificate of Receipt)

 - FBL (Negotiable FIATA Multimodal Transport Bill of Lading)

 - FIATA SDT (Shippers Declaration for the Transport of Dangerous Goods)

 - FIATA SIC (Shippers Intermodal Weight Certificate)

 Here are some important features of Fiata documents:

-Only negotiable FIATA Multimodal Transport Bill of Lading and non-negotiable FIATA Multimodal Transport Waybill are accepted as a transport documents in terms of letter of credit rules.
-Other Fiata documents are not considered as a transport document in UCP 600 L/C rules.
+- Only negotiable FIATA Multimodal Transport Bill of Lading and non-negotiable FIATA Multimodal Transport Waybill are accepted as a transport document in terms of letter of credit rules.
+Other Fiata documents are not considered as a transport document in UCP 600 latest L/C rules.